net-engine/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Maintenance task (rake tasks or changes that do not change logic tha will affect the application behaviour)

 # How to test / reproduce